sanjoydasjoy/codes/zacademy/os/concepts.md

 	Parallelism is the simultaneous execution of multiple tasks.
 	While this can’t be done by using a single processing unit. it needs multiple processing units.

+<br><br><br><br>

+**Multithreading Models** <br>

+	• Many-to-One Model: Multiple user-level threads are mapped to a single kernel-level thread.
+This approach is simple but can lead to poor performance if a user thread blocks, as it blocks the entire process.

+	• One-to-One Model: Each user-level thread corresponds to a separate kernel-level thread.
+This model provides better concurrency as blocking one thread doesn't affect others, but it can be resource-intensive due to the overhead of managing multiple kernel-level threads.

+	• Many-to-Many Model: Many user-level threads are multiplexed to a smaller or equal number of kernel-level threads, providing flexibility and a balance between concurrency and resource utilization.

+<br><br><br><br>

+**Implicit Threading**  <br>

+Implicit threading refers to a technique where the creation and management of threads are handled automatically by compilers and runtime libraries rather than programmers. <br>

+Three methods explored <br>

+	● Thread Pools
+	● OpenMP
+	● Grand Central Dispatch

+	1. A thread pool is a collection of pre-created threads that are ready to perform tasks.
+When a new task arrives, it is assigned to an available thread from the pool, which reduces the time and resources needed compared to creating a new thread each time.

+	   Advantages:
+	   Performance Efficiency:
+	   Reduced Overhead: It is usually faster to service a request using an existing thread from the pool rather than creating a new thread each time a task needs to be performed.
+This reduces the overhead associated with thread creation and destruction.

+	2. OpenMP is a tool that helps programs run faster by doing several tasks at once.
+It works with languages like C, C++, and FORTRAN to make it easier for programmers to write code that can handle multiple tasks simultaneously on multi-core computers.

+	3. Grand Central Dispatch (GCD) is a feature from Apple that helps apps run faster by managing tasks in the background.
+			Grand Central Dispatch (GCD) in Apple's operating systems uses two main types of queues to manage how tasks (or blocks of code) are executed in an application: